Lucaa8/BledVanish/README.md

 As described in the commands section, staff members can configure their vanish state upon joining the server using the `/v` command.

 ### Actions
 Currently, vanished players cannot pick up items or arrows from the ground.
-In a future update, they will be able to open chests silently.
+They automatically switch to Silent Chest mode (from [OpenInv](https://dev.bukkit.org/projects/openinv)) when vanish is enabled.

 ### Special Cases
 - When a player is promoted to Moderator, they won’t immediately gain the ability to see vanished players.
 They must leave and rejoin the server for the changes to take effect.